-This technology bridges induction heating into plastics for the first time.
-This creates opportunities for automated, energy efficient manufacturing of thermoset (epoxy/urethane) or thermoplastic resins not possible through other surface heating methods.
+This technology bridges induction heating into plastics for the first time, supporting precise heat control comparable to advanced temperature control technology systems.
+This creates opportunities for automated, energy-efficient manufacturing of thermoset (epoxy/urethane) or thermoplastic resins not possible through other surface heating methods.
 This disruptive manufacturing technology allows volumetric heating of plastic parts required in automotive, sports, and green energy sectors.
-Non-contact, volumetric heating occurs through incorporation of specially designed ceramic particle additives.
-The additives convert magnetic fields to heat for activation of adhesives, coatings, or melting of thermoplastics.
-This technology replaces inefficient fabrication methods such as energy intensive ovens, autoclaves, and surface gas/electric conduction-based heating.
+Non-contact, volumetric heating occurs through incorporation of specially designed ceramic particle additives, enabling induction curing behaviours within the part.
+The additives convert magnetic fields to heat for activation of adhesives, coatings, or melting of thermoplastics, providing pathways for future automated induction curing and bonding workflows.
+This technology replaces inefficient fabrication methods such as energy-intensive ovens, autoclaves, and surface gas/electric conduction-based heating.
 Induction provides remote activation, real-time feedback, and external digital manipulation for a new paradigm of assembly design intents.
 This innovative transformation removes laborious manufacturing methods and aligns with current goals of energy efficiency and long-term sustainability.

 The technology owner is actively seeking R&D collaborations, licensing partnerships, and IP acquisition opportunities with manufacturing companies in adhesives, sporting goods, and automotive manufacturing.